 Cabana magazine founder Martina Mondadori Sartogo’s name is synonymous with global style.
 The Italian publishing heiress, who grew up in a Renzo Mongiardino-designed home in Milan, and spent years traveling and collecting, has arguably created the most luxurious magazine in the world.
-Each biannual issue boasts a tightly curated selection of homes photographed by photographers such as Miguel Flores-Vianna, plus stories written by a host of tastemakers and aesthetes.
+Each biannual issue boasts a tightly curated selection of homes captured by photographers such as Miguel Flores-Vianna, plus stories written by a host of tastemakers and aesthetes.
 Printed on weighty paper with covers swathed in actual fabric or wallpaper, Cabana’s pages embrace a sophisticated, bohemian aesthetic that is richly layered and deeply inspiring.

 Cabana magazine is unlike any other publication on the newsstand.
 What inspired you to create it?